 - The reason I feel comfortable writing a review is because I spent months paying for LinkedIn Premium just so I could watch their LinkedIn Learning videos.
 In fact, you can check my LinkedIn profile to see all certifications from LinkedIn that I have on it!

-Now that I have made my disclaimers, let’s answer the initial question:
+Now that I have made my disclaimers, I will share my personal LinkedIn Learning review.
+So, let’s answer the initial question:

 What made me so angry about this blog post?